Each of our front web servers is applying a strict round-robin scheduling over the different containers of your application.

 Uploads - max request size

-The request size limit is set to 75MB, if you’ve bigger file to upload, you should consider to use a third-party storage facility like Amazon S3 (or any other provider) and upload files directly to it (with signed-URL for instance).
+The request size limit is set to 75MB, if you’ve bigger file to upload, you should consider using a third-party storage facility like Amazon S3 (or any other provider) and upload files directly to it (with signed-URL for instance).

 Long running connections - SSE - Websockets